mzazon/awesome-cloud-projects/aws/data-quality-monitoring-databrew/data-quality-monitoring-databrew.md

    echo "✅ Dataset created: ${DATASET_NAME}"
    ```

    The dataset now serves as the entry point for data profiling operations.
-DataBrew can automatically detect schema changes and data patterns, providing the foundation for comprehensive data quality monitoring.
+DataBrew automatically detects schema changes and data patterns, providing the foundation for comprehensive quality monitoring.

 3. **Create Data Quality Ruleset**:

-   Data quality rules define the criteria that your data must meet to be considered valid.
-These rules enable automated validation of data quality metrics and provide objective standards for data acceptability across your organization.
+   Data quality rules define objective criteria that your data must meet to be considered valid.
+These rules enable automated validation of completeness, format, range, and business logic requirements that protect downstream analytics workflows.

    ```bash
    # Create comprehensive data quality ruleset